tekknolagi/isdt/assignments/01-cli-investigative.md

 shell for new users is tcsh, so unless you've asked to have yours changed[^change-shell], you'll need to run `bash -l` *each time you connect to the server prior to working on coursework*.
-Your prompt won't look any different after running this command, so don't worry if it appears to have done nothing.
+Your prompt won't look any different after running this command, but you can run `echo $0` to check which shell you're using.

 [^change-shell]: On most Linux systems, you can use the `chsh` command to
     change your own shell, but this method doesn't work on the Tufts homework